mdarora/BookStore_project/README.txt

 	-now i just wanna change some css for data table, font color having some mixmatch with background color 0220
-	-Changed background color of all table rows <Tr> and font color of text around table inside of datatable border
+	-Changed background color of all table rows <Tr> and font color of text around table inside of datatable border 0325
+	- Noticed that edit was not working , so added category parameter to the returning view method in upsert iactionresult of category controller